AdobeDocs/workfront.en/help/classic/workfront-integrations-and-apps/workfront-integration-for-aem/archived-ensemble/aem-cloud-connector-setup.md

    Workfront is now configured to work with AEM Assets.

    In order to access assets in AEM, each Workfront user who needs to use the connector must be set up as a user in AEM.
-For information on creating users, see&nbsp; [Set up the AEM cloud connector](#setting).
+For information on creating users, see&nbsp; [Set up the AEM cloud connector](#Setting).

 ## Section 6: Map metadata

 In order to use custom form data from Workfront inside of AEM, you must

 1. Set up any custom form fields you want to use in the metadata schema in AEM.
 Please refer to your AEM administrator for instructions on how to set this up.
-1. Once the metadata schema is in place, you must set up the Workfront Property Mapping as described in the [Set up Workfront Property Mapping](#set) section below.
+1. Once the metadata schema is in place, you must set up the Workfront Property Mapping as described in the [Set up Workfront Property Mapping](#set-up-workfront-property-mapping) section below.

-### Set up Workfront Property Mapping
+### Set up Workfront Property Mapping {#set-up-workfront-property-mapping}

 1. In AEM, click the tool icon on the left side of the screen.
 1. Click **Assets**, then **Workfront Property Mapping**.